vladfolts/oberonjs/doc/wiki/eberon-record-constructor.md

     END;

 If constructor is exported then the record itself must be exported too.
-If constructor is not exported then record cannot be instantiated in other modules.
+If constructor is not exported then record cannot be instantiated or extended in other modules.